-Beginning with this FY 2013 Jobs File, the variables for Job Start Date - Day (JSTRTD) and Job Stop Date - Day (JSTOPD) were deleted for confidentiality purposes.
+Beginning with the FY 2013 Jobs file, the variables for Job Start Date - Day (JSTRTD) and Job Stop Date - Day (JSTOPD) were deleted for confidentiality purposes.
 However, the data continue to be collected during the interview.

 Temporary and Seasonal Jobs